dplocki/podcast-downloader/README.md

 ## Download files from gaps

-The script recognizes the stream of downloaded files (based on the feed).
+The script recognizes the stream of downloaded files (based on the feed data).
 By default, the last downloaded file (according to the feed) marks the start of downloading.
-In case of gaps, situations where there are missing files before the last downloaded one, the script will ignore them by default.
+In case of gaps, situation where there are missing files before the last downloaded one, the script will ignore them by default.
 However, there is a possibility to change this behavior to download all missing files between already downloaded ones.
 To enable this, you need to set the `fill_up_gaps` value to **true**.
-It's important to note that the script will not download files before the first one (according to the feed).
+It's important to note that the script will not download files before the first one (according to the feed), the most earlier episode.

 Default value: `false`.

 ## The analyze of the RSS feed

-The script is look through all the `items` nodes in RSS file.
+The script looks through all the `items` nodes in RSS file.
 The `item` node can contain the `enclosure` node.
 Those nodes are used to passing the files.
 According to the convention the single `item` should contain only one `enclosure`, but script (as [the library used](https://pypi.org/project/feedparser/) under it) can handle the multiple files attached into podcast `item`.

 ## Converting the OPML